Ornithomimus: Reclassification by Dale Russell

-At first it had been common to name each newly discovered ornithomimid as a species of Ornithomimus.
-In the sixties, this tendency was still strong as is shown by the fact that Oskar Kuhn renamed Megalosaurus lonzeensis Dollo 1903 from Belgium into Ornithomimus lonzeensis (today understood to be an abelisauroid claw), and Dale Russell in 1967 renamed Struthiomimus currellii Parks 1933 and Struthiomimus ingens Parks 1933 into Ornithomimus currellii and Ornithomimus ingens.
-At the same time it was usual that workers referred to the entire ornithomimid material as simply "Struthiomimus".
-To solve this confusion by scientifically testing the separation between Ornithomimus and Struthiomimus, in 1972 Dale Russell published a morphometric study showing that statistical differences in some proportions could be used to distinguish the two.
-He concluded that Struthiomimus and Ornithomimus were valid genera.
-In the latter Russell recognised two species: the type species Ornithomimus velox and Ornithomimus edmontonicus even though he had trouble reliably distinguishing it from O. velox.
-Struthiomimus currellii he considered a younger synonym of Ornithomimus edmontonicus.
+At first, it had been common practice to name each newly discovered ornithomimid as a species of Ornithomimus.
+In the sixties, this tendency was still very strong, as is shown by the fact that Oskar Kuhn renamed Megalosaurus lonzeensis (Dollo 1903) from Belgium into Ornithomimus lonzeensis (which is understood today to be an abelisauroid claw) and Dale Russell in 1967 renamed Struthiomimus currellii (Parks 1933) and Struthiomimus ingens (Parks 1933) into Ornithomimus currellii and Ornithomimus ingens, respectively.
+At the same time, it was usual that workers referred to the entire ornithomimid material as simply "Struthiomimus".
+To solve this confusion by scientifically testing the separation between Ornithomimus and Struthiomimus, Dale Russell in 1972 published a morphometric study.
+It showed that statistical differences in some proportions could be used to distinguish the two and he concluded that Struthiomimus and Ornithomimus were valid genera.
+In the latter, Russell recognised two species: the type species Ornithomimus velox and Ornithomimus edmontonicus (even though he had trouble reliably distinguishing it from O. velox).
+He considered Struthiomimus currellii to be a younger synonym of Ornithomimus edmontonicus.
 However, Russell also interpreted the data as indicating that many specimens could not be referred to either Ornithomimus or Struthiomimus.
 Therefore, he created two new genera.
-The first was Archaeornithomimus to which Ornithomimus asiaticus and Ornithomimus affinis were assigned, becoming an Archaeornithomimus asiaticus and an Archaeornithomimus affinis.
-The second genus was Dromiceiomimus, meaning "Emu mimic" from the old generic name for the emu, Dromiceius.
-Russell assigned several former Ornithomimus species named during the 20th century, including O. brevitertius and O. ingens, to the new genus as Dromiceiomimus brevitertius.
-He renamed Ornithomimus samueli into a second Dromiceiomimus species: Dromiceiomimus samueli.
+The first one was Archaeornithomimus.
+Ornithomimus asiaticus and Ornithomimus affinis were reassigned to this new genus, becoming Archaeornithomimus asiaticus and Archaeornithomimus affinis.
+The second one was Dromiceiomimus, meaning "Emu mimic".
+This comes from the old generic name for the emu: Dromiceius.
+Russell assigned several former Ornithomimus species named during the 20th century, including O. brevitertius and O. ingens, to this new genus as Dromiceiomimus brevitertius.
+He also renamed Ornithomimus samueli into a second Dromiceiomimus species: Dromiceiomimus samueli.